Stephens Scown has extensive expertise in the complexities of mining and minerals law in England and Wales.

 For over 80 years, we’ve worked closely with the mining industry and mineral owners, gaining a vast amount of practical, commercial and legal knowledge while helping clients overcome some of the sector’s unique challenges.

-Legal expertise for many of the industry’s most prominent companies
+Legal expertise for many of the industry’s most prominent companies as well as mineral estates

-Based in the heart of a historical mining region, but active nationally and overseas
+Based in the heart of a historical mining region, but active nationally

 We can help you with legal knowledge and support throughout the lifecycle of a mine – from development to closure, through restoration projects, and everything from mineral leases to complex land assembly arrangements.
 Our advanced understanding of the industry means we can also anticipate and solve problems before they affect your business, thereby saving you time, money and unnecessary stress.